-The 50mm lens, called “nifty fifty," is a great model for any photographer, brand and style, including ice creams photo sessions.
+The 50mm lens, called “nifty fifty," is one of the best product photography lens, including ice creams photo sessions.
 For example, the Canon EF 50mm f/1.8 STM Lens is a compact, lightweight, inexpensive device capable of providing clear focus and stunning bokeh.

 What makes the 50mm lens a generally "safe" choice for food photography (and portraits) is that it has a fixed focal range.
 It offers a "normal" perspective and field of view that is very similar to what we see with our eyes.
 This results in minimal and almost imperceptible distortion if you shoot the subject from a convenient distance.

 If you are wondering how to photograph ice cream, it is all about speed and efficiency.
 You may have a leisurely time dealing with fake ice cream, but as soon as the real one shows up in the frame, you have to act fast.
 Take a picture and adjust if necessary.
 If the stand-in was good and you set up the lighting correctly, you will probably only need a slight adjustment between the stand-in and the primary subject.

 You must not sit idly by and discuss potential modifications with your art director for a long time, while real ice cream is already on the set.
 Ensure that you make all the important decisions while working with the stand-in.
 If you unreasonably extend the time for taking a picture of this ice cream, it could melt, and the stylist will have to start over.
 As a result, the shooting would be postponed.

 Once you have taken the pics of ice cream, you need to give them a finished look.
-The best choice will be Photoshop or GIMP.
-The first one is the standard of quality, but it is very complex and costs money.
-The second photo editor has slightly worse functionality, but is absolutely free.
-To save you time, I recommend using free Lightroom presets for ice cream photographs that do most of work.
+To save you time, I recommend using Lr effects for ice cream photographs that do most of work.
+They will make your photos clearer, will fix the WB, and improve colors in one click.